Generic Name: amiodarone (injection) (A mi OH da rone)

 a diuretic or "water pill";

-This list is not complete and many other drugs can interact with amiodarone.
+This list is not complete and many other drugs may affect amiodarone.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 Amiodarone takes a long time to completely clear from your body, and drug interactions are possible for up to several months after you stop using amiodarone injection.
 Talk to your doctor before taking any medication during this time.
 Keep track of how long it has been since your last dose of amiodarone.